 The drive to Inje took about two hours, with us stopping to feed Brandon at a roadside stop.
 The road heading to Inje mostly followed a river with really nice scenery.
 Inje is known as a town with adventure activities, so there is bungee jumping and white water rafting, paragliding, … sounds like fun.

 We arrived at Inje and missed the turning into the town and carried on down the road where I took another offramp.
 I decided to follow a small road which followed another stream into the mountains.
 This area was really beautiful and as we wound our way further into the hills, we came across a nice looking pension overlooking the stream.
-We decided we would stay there for the evening but carried on to see more of the mountains and general scenery and then head back into town for some lunch and to try and find some maps of the area.

 We settled for a place called “Burger & coffee” and Brandon got lots of attention from people, he was even given a sucker (not open and Carla ended up stealing it from Brandon, now I know where the saying came from “it’s like taking candy from a baby…)